 Bramble leaves are among a stick insect’s favourite.
 And it’s also easy to find bramble in most places around the world.

-Those in temperate countries, such as the UK, will find that bramble stays green throughout the coldest months of the year, making it a good year-round option.
+Those in temperate countries will find that bramble stays green throughout the coldest months of the year, making it a good year-round option.
 Just make sure that when the bramble is harvested in the winter that it is free of any insecticides, etc.

 You could even grow your own bramble bushes at home for a safe, constant supply of food for your stick insects.
 However, know that the brighter green leaves are sometimes toxic to stick insects; they don’t automatically ignore these types of leaves either.